Exhibit H

 A. In Scope the following is a list of activities Wrike may perform at Customer’s request during the SOW Term:

-7. Training delivery – Wrike will prepare an agenda in addition to facilitating such training for Customer attendees.
+7. Training – Wrike will prepare an agenda in addition to facilitating trainings mutually agreed by the Parties for Customer attendees;

 9. Perform workspace Configurations (defined below) of Customer’s Service account, including, but not limited to, workflows, blueprints, reports, dashboards, Wrike Analyze (within the scope of existing functionality), integrations, and any other feature or functionality mutually agreed to by the Parties in accordance with this SOW.

 The activities outlined above are not an exhaustive list and may be supplemented based on mutual agreement by Parties.
-Notwithstanding the foregoing, any supplemental activities shall not include activities listed below as “Out of Scope,” and all activities must directly pertain to Customer’s licenses for the Wrike Account ID described in the applicable Order Form.
+Notwithstanding the foregoing, any supplemental activities shall not include activities listed below as “Out of Scope,” and all activities must directly pertain to Customer’s licenses for the Wrike Account ID described in the relevant Order Form between the Parties.

-1. Activities for Wrike Account IDs other than the Wrike Account ID specified on the applicable Order Form for this SOW.
+1. Activities for Wrike Account IDs other than the Wrike Account ID specified on the relevant Order Form between the Parties.

 2. Technical configuration with third-party applications.

-3. Configuration of Wrike add-ons, features, or functionality not included in Customer’s Subscription(s) for the Wrike Account ID listed on the applicable Order Form for this SOW.
+3. Configuration of Wrike add-ons, features, or functionality not included in Customer’s Subscription(s) for the Wrike Account ID listed on the relevant Order Form between the Parties.

 4. Data migrations from third party applications.